 Q. How will I know that my California criminal record was expunged?

-A. We provide our clients a signed order by a California Superior Court Judge setting aside the conviction and dismissing the case.
+A. We provide you with a signed order by a California Superior Court Judge setting aside the conviction and dismissing the case.

 Q. After my record is expunged, can I answer “No” if I’m asked whether I have a criminal record?

 A. Yes.
 This is one of the benefits of obtaining a PC 1203.4 California expungement.
-Once the court grants an expungement, a job applicant can legally answer “no” if asked about a criminal record UNLESS:
+Once the court grants an expungement, you can legally answer “no” if asked about a criminal record UNLESS:

-- The person is applying to become a peace officer or run for public office,
+- You are applying to become a peace officer or run for public office,

-- The person is applying to work for the California Lottery Commission, or
+- You are applying to work for the California Lottery Commission, or

-- The person is applying for a state license.22
+- You are applying for a state license.22

 Q. Will expunging my record help me find a better job?

 A. Many times, yes.
 If the employer doesn’t run a background check, they will probably never find out about the conviction.
-Remember — an applicant no longer has to disclose any conviction unless and until the employer makes a conditional offer of employment.
+Remember — you no longer have to disclose any conviction unless and until the employer makes a conditional offer of employment.

 But even if an employer does conduct a background check, it will show if a conviction was expunged.
-This will tell the potential employer that a California court has said the applicant is ready to make a “fresh start”.
+This will tell the potential employer that a California court has said you are ready to make a “fresh start”.

 Q. Will expunging my record help me obtain a state license?